isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 was invaluable, and paid off handsomely in back-to-back championship victories at the National School Games.
-In recognition of his service to the team, the Singapore Schools Sports Council presented Hemanth with the Colours Award in both 2022 and 2023.&nbsp;&nbsp;&nbsp;</p>
-<p>With his infectious smile and sincerity, Hemanth was well-liked by his
-peers and teachers alike.
+In recognition of his service to the team, the Singapore Schools Sports Council presented Hemanth with the Colours Award in both 2022 and 2023.&nbsp;With his infectious smile and sincerity, Hemanth was well-liked by his peers and teachers alike.
 His endeavours and supportive nature have enriched the community in VJC and we are extremely proud of his achievements!</p>
 <hr>
 <h4>Excel</h4>
-<p><strong>Faith Ford, CHIJ St. Joseph’s Convent | </strong><em><u>#whyvj </u>The support for students - The teachers truly look out for us, asking how I’m coping, checking in on me, or even asking if I’ve eaten.
+<p><strong>Faith Ford, CHIJ St. Joseph’s Convent | </strong><em><u>#whyvj </u>The teachers truly look out for us, asking how I’m coping, checking in on me, or even asking if I’ve eaten.
 During NSG, when we miss classes for competitions, they were very understanding and happily book consults for us to keep us on track.
 I really appreciate their patience with me because I always have a million questions🤣.
 That my teachers had my back really played a big part in ensuring I could juggle sports and academics.
 I wouldn’t have gotten through JC without their support :))</em>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/2025/Faith_Ford.jpg">